eash-veera/duo-knwlgshare-gulp/README.md

 ### Online Aticles

 Sitepoint has done a great article aptly titled [An Introduction to Gulp.js](https://www.sitepoint.com/introduction-gulp-js/) and comparison between gulp and grunt.

+### Fireup the sample project

+After cloning the project to your computer run the following command in your terminal to install all required node and bower packages.

+	Run `npm install` and `bower install`

+## Start

+	`gulp`

+## Build

+Create a deployment build with the following commands:

+	`gulp build`

+## Test App Build

+To fire up a server and test the final build:

+	`gulp build:serve`